-Robb Report Singapore’s raving reporter Andrew Leci gives us some food for thought and a little enlightment as we walk you through the guides
+Robb Report Singapore’s raving reporter Andrew Leci gives us some food for thought and a little enlightenment as we guide you through the guides

 It’s ironic, perhaps, that The World’s 50 Best Restaurants has, in many people’s opinion, superseded the Michelin Guide as the most authoritative text on dining excellence.
-The Michelin Guide is all about destinations and what you might find there, with their star rating roughly equivalent to, and I paraphrase: 1 – very good restaurant, 2 – worth a detour, and 3 – exceptional food; get there any way you can, and if you’re driving a car, make sure the car is on Michelin tyres.
+The Michelin Guide is all about destinations and what you might find there, with their star rating roughly equivalent to, and I paraphrase: One – very good restaurant, two – worth a detour, and three – exceptional food.
+Get there any way you can, and if you’re driving a car, make sure the car is on Michelin tyres.
 The World’s 50 Best Restaurants, on the other hand, has become something of a culinary ‘bucket list’ for the world’s foodies.

-When industrialists Édouard and André Michelin published their first guide in 1900 – the tyre company was formed in 1888 – it was free, and provided lots of useful information to motorists – maps, repair shops, mechanics, hotels and, of course, places to eat.
+When industrialists Édouard and André Michelin published their first guide in 1900 (the tyre company was formed in 1888), it was free, and provided lots of useful information to motorists.
+That included maps, repair shops, mechanics, hotels and, of course, places to eat.
 They could hardly have imagined that it would become a bible for gourmands over the next 100 years or so.

 It wasn’t their intention.
 All they wanted to do was sell more tyres, and by encouraging drivers to go further afield – the extra mile if you like – in pursuit of good food, it would naturally result in more wear and tear on the tyres that would have to be replaced sooner rather than later.
 It was a sound business plan.